doctorfree/nvim-lazyman/markdown/lazyman.1.md

 `-y` : indicates do not prompt, answer 'yes' to any prompt

-`-Y cust` : indicates install the `cust` Custom configuration where 'cust' can be one of: All Allaman Brain 3rd Elianiva Josean Nv SaleVim Slydragonn
+`-Y cust` : indicates install the `cust` Custom configuration where 'cust' can be one of: All Allaman Brain 3rd Elianiva Josean Nv Slydragonn

 `-z` : indicates do not run nvim after initialization